amoe/lotdd/notes.md

 Sometimes you may need to store intermediate results in a fixture.
 In this case you might need to store pointers and then delete them in a TearDown() function.

+You can use smart pointers, eliminating the need to delete them.
+Smart pointers are dereferenced in the same way as a regular pointer.
+Langr uses shared_ptr.